Trump Insults Medgar Evers’ Widow During Speech At Civil Rights Museum [Opinion]

 For anyone with even a cursory knowledge of the civil rights movement, the role played by Evers is well known.

-From his efforts to bring justice for the murdered Emmett Till in 1955 to his efforts to bring voting rights to Mississippians to his assassination in the driveway in front of his home in 1963, Medgar Evers will forever be an icon for the movement that never ends.
+From his efforts to bring justice for the murdered Emmett Till in 1955, to his efforts to bring voting rights to Mississippians, to his assassination in the driveway in front of his home in 1963, Medgar Evers will forever be an icon for the movement that never ends.

 Only a few hours before Byron De La Beckwith murdered Medgar Evers shortly after midnight June 12, 1963, President John F. Kennedy directly addressed the issues that Evers had fought for in a nationally televised speech declaring that the time for civil rights had arrived.